Techgrounds-Cloud-9/cloud-9-karimtouzani24/02_NTW/05_IP addressing.md

 The easiest way to find your public IP address is by asking a website, since that website sees your public IP address and can tell it to you.
 I userd the site ip4.me.
 It’s quick, ad-free, and will show your IPv4 address.
 You can Also acces the routers administration page.
 ALso on your mobile you can seach a website for your public IP.
 The laptop and mobile will show the same public IP address, with NAT all these devices (with private IP address) will acces the internet.
+The devices have different private IP addresses, so they can communicate with each other on the same network.